teholm/aws-well-architected-labs/Reliability/200_Testing_for_Resiliency_of_EC2/Lab_Guide.md

 ## 1. Deploy the Infrastructure <a name="prerequisite"></a>

 It is a prerequisite to this lab is that you have deployed the static web application stack.
-If you have _already_ run the following two labs (and have not torn down the resources) then you have already deployed the necessary infrastructure.
+If you have _already_ run the two **Security** labs listed below (and have not torn down the resources) then you have already deployed the necessary infrastructure.
 Proceed to next step **Configure Execution Environment**

 * [Security: Level 200: Automated Deployment of VPC](../../Security/200_Automated_Deployment_of_VPC/Lab_Guide.md)
 * [Security: Level 200: Automated Deployment of EC2 Web Application](../../Security/200_Automated_Deployment_of_EC2_Web_Application/Lab_Guide.md)